 Better informed.
 Better decisions.

-Workshops, podcasts and more to develop your critical thinking.
+Digital clinics, events, content and more to develop your critical thinking.
 Learn how to navigate the news in a healthier way and develop a clearer understanding of our democracies.

 We help develop your critical thinking through:

-Podcasts & more
+Content & more

 Poster for #FTN podcast "On immigration"

-Why we need to develop our critical thinking
+Developing our critical thinking

 We are badly equipped with dealing with the new age of information we live in, accessible 24/7 through our smartphones.